MS05-Voyager/What-I-Was-Looking-For/README.md

 # What-I-Was-Looking-For
-Basically I saved linked as bookmarks that I found interesting for my future reference :)
+I saved linked as bookmarks that I found interesting for my future reference :)

 #SKIP TO THE ENTRY FILES